kgdunn/pid-book/process-monitoring/process-monitoring.rst

 Process monitoring in context
 ==============================

 In the first section we learned about :ref:`visualizing data <SECTION-data-visualization>`, then we moved on to reviewing :ref:`univariate statistics <SECTION-univariate-review>`.
-This section combines both areas, showing how to create a system that monitors a single, univariate, value from any process.
-These systems are easily implemented online, and generate great value for companies that use them in day-to-day production.
+This section now combines both topics, showing how to create a system that monitors a single, univariate, value from any process.
+These monitoring systems are easily implemented online, and generate great value for companies that use them in day-to-day production.
+This is one of their greatest advantages: almost no training is required to interpret the visualization and secondly the human eye can quickly pick up any patters or trends in the plots; both expected and unexpected patterns.

 Monitoring charts are a graphical tool, enabling anyone to rapidly detect a problem by visual analysis.
-The next logical step after detection is to diagnose the problem, but we will cover diagnosis in the section on :ref:`latent variable models <SECTION_latent_variable_modelling>`.
+The next logical step after detection of a problem is to diagnose it, but we will cover diagnosis in the section on :ref:`latent variable models <SECTION_latent_variable_modelling>`.

 This section is the last section where we deal with univariate data; after this section we start to use and deal with 2 or more variables.